The best keto meal delivery for 2021

 Green Chef pricing: Keto and paleo meal kit plans are roughly $13 per serving.

 The paleo and keto diets have a lot in common, but there are some important distinctions too.
-If you're more inclined to keep to a paleo plan that allows for healthy foods that may also have a high carb count, like carrots and sweet potatoes, then I'd recommend Pete's.
+If you're more inclined to keep to a paleo plan that allows for healthy foods that may also have a high carb count, like carrots and sweet potatoes, then I'd recommend Pete's Paleo.
 You can still order plenty of low-carb, keto-friendly meals through Pete's Paleo, but it's not the foundational diet plan for this meal delivery service.

-I tried several of the service's meals, which arrive frozen, and I was entirely impressed.
-A slow-cooked pork shoulder with sweet potatoes and celery was super tender, with great flavor.
-Another win was the moist Mediterranean chicken thigh dinner with olives, served alongside spaghetti squash and cauliflower.
-This is definitely thoughtfully prepared food made with quality ingredients.
+I tried several of the service's healthy options loaded with protein and healthy fats and I was entirely impressed.
+A slow-cooked pork shoulder with sweet potatoes and celery was tender, with great flavor.
+Another win was the moist Mediterranean chicken thigh dinner with salty olives, served alongside spaghetti squash and cauliflower.
+This is definitely thoughtfully prepared and healthy food made with quality paleo-friendly ingredients.

 Pricing: Pricing is a bit complicated and you have several options, including a one-time order of six keto cauliflower bowls for $77 or a bundle of 10 for $112.
 There are also some premium a la cart keto and paleo options ranging from $16-$20.
 These include fancier fare such as braised brisket, skirt steak, pork butt and chicken gumbo.